MedusaRE/Medusa/medusa_software/mpi/README.md

-# Paris
+# MPI
-Paris is a subcomponent of the Medusa Project to develop the client/server architecture that is intended to be used in the project.
+The MPI (sometimes referred to as Paris) is a subcomponent of the Medusa Project to develop the client/server architecture that is intended to be used in the project.

 Medusa is meant to be modeled after a client/server architecture, where a machine (or machines) operates the server, and handle the bulk of the